-A Individuals may apply for membership through the USMS website or by obtaining an application form from the registrar of the LMSC.
-The LMSC shall provide a link to an electronic membership card or issue a membership card upon request.

-- B All membership applications shall contain the language of the liability release as stated in USMS policy (see USMS Guide to Operations, Sanctions section). - 201.1.5 Fee-The annual membership fee and the oneevent registration fee are composed of the following elements: - A A national fee established by the Board of Directors or the House of Delegates. - B A local fee established by the LMSC.
+- A Individuals may apply for membership through the USMS website or by submitting an application form to the LMSC membership coordinator or the USMS National Office.
+The LMSC shall provide a link to an electronic membership card or, upon request of the member, issue a membership card. - B All membership applications shall contain the language of the liability release as stated in USMS policy (see USMS Guide to Local Operations, Sanctions section). - 201.1.5 Fees-The fees for membership and one-event registration shall each be a single fee, with a portion allocated to USMS national operations and a portion allocated to the LMSC in which an individual registers, unless that individual is registering as a member of College Club Swimming, in which case the entire fee is allocated to USMS national operations.
+The allocation between national operations and LMSCs shall be established by the House of Delegates.